pkp/omp-user-guide/en/chapter1/contact.md

 # Chapter 1: User Profile
 ## Contact

-The Contact tab provides additional data fields for your contact information.
+The Contact tab provides more data fields for your contact information.